LaurenceHo/quasar-photo-albums/lambda/README.md

 ## Prerequisites

+For the detailed tutorial, you can also check [here](https://dev.to/laurenceho/deploy-app-to-aws-by-using-serverless-framework-2gen).

 ### Create AWS user in IAM

 Before doing local development, you will need to create an AWS user in IAM with appropriate permission.